NeoDS009/HinLIBS-Persistent-Storage-New-Features-/README.txt

 - Select a hold from "Your Active Holds" list (lower-right panel)
 - Click "Cancel Selected Hold" button

-Librarian-specific features: **only if logged in successfully as 'libby' ** Add Item to Catalogue:
+Librarian-specific features: **only if logged in successfully as 'libby' or 'admin' ** Add Item to Catalogue:
 - Click "Add New Item to Catalogue" button
 - Input desired item details